 3. Tag selling organizations

-Companies such as Rockettags, Airportag, and Thrill of the case, are leveraging QR Code luggage tags to streamline the traveling experience for customers.
+Companies such as Rockettags and Airportag, are leveraging QR Code luggage tags too.
+These tags are helping them streamline the traveling experience for customers.

 C. How to create a QR Code for luggage tags

 Now you know how a QR Code can be used on luggage tags and examples of companies utilizing it to its full potential.
 The next question is—how to create one?

 1. For travelers